fblgit/agentool/README.md

 3. Create Agents/Workflows dynamically
 and some more...

+Originally I had this idea https://github.com/fblgit/bhanus late 2024's, the motivation has always been **the meta**, models creating their tools ecosystem.
+I built few versions of this, ultimately arriving to the simplicity achieved by integrating agentool's with [pydantic-ai](https://github.com/pydantic/pydantic-ai)

 ### 🎯 Three-Layer Architecture

 1. **AgenTool Framework** - Core layer for creating type-safe, schema-driven tools with deterministic routing